oicleevan/the-deeps/README.md

 ## how to play

+### arch

+if you're on arch, the game is now on the aur. check it out at [the aur page (aur.archlinux.org](https://aur.archlinux.org/packages/the-deeps/)

 ### release files

 You can download the binary file for your respective operating system from [the release tags section](https://gitlab.com/oicleevan/the-deeps/-/releases/).
 Make it executable with `chmod +x ./the-deeps_{your os}`.